abcsFrederick/pydicom_split/README.md

   -orderB orderB        if there is an empty volumn in the bottom row of  dataset,
-                        specify volume(s) need to be split (1,1 means split bottom row into two columns mice, 1,0 means skip the right mice of bottom row)
+                        specify volume(s) need to be split (1,1 means split bottom row into two columns mice, 1,0 means skip the right mice of bottom row) -offset offset        Offset from center, default 5 percent from center, only apply to double row dataset
 ```

 ### 3. Run